 Ear tags provide unique identification of sheep

 Sheep ear tagging is an essential part of the National Livestock Identification System (NLIS), Australia’s system for identifying and tracing sheep and goats, and is a mandatory requirement in some states in Australia.
-All sheep movements are recorded onto the NLIS database which allows them to be traced back to their property of birth and last property of residence.
+Producers record all sheep movements in the NLIS database, enabling each sheep to be traced back to its property of birth and its last property of residence.

-Livestock identification and tracking is also required by law under the Biosecurity (National Livestock Identification System) Regulation 2017 in managing and maintaining major issues, such as disease and food safety incidents, prevents theft and assists in recovering stolen animals.
+The Biosecurity (National Livestock Identification System) Regulation 2017 also requires livestock owners to identify and track animals to manage major issues such as disease and food-safety incidents, to prevent theft and to assist in recovering stolen animals.

-All animals leaving a property must be identified with an NLIS approved device before moving, unless a permit is obtained from the state or territory authority.
+Owners must identify all animals leaving a property with an NLIS-approved device before moving them, unless the state or territory authority issues a permit.

-Once an animal has been tagged, the tag should remain with the animal for life.
-If the tag stops working/falls out and the animal is no longer on its property of birth, the animal needs to be tagged with an NLIS approved post-breeder device to maintain traceability for the animal.
+Once an owner tags an animal, the tag should remain with that animal for life.
+If a tag stops working or falls out and the animal is no longer on its property of birth, the owner must attach an NLIS-approved post-breeder device to maintain the animal’s traceability.

 It is an offence to remove an NLIS tag from an animal and apply another tag, unless the animal’s original tag is not working or has fallen out.